Dr Semira Manaseki-Holland FRCP, FFPHM, MRCPCH, PhD, MPH, MBBS, BMedSci

 UK

-Semira Manaseki-Holland trained as a public health physician in England with joint qualifications in paediatrics with research leadership focus on health systems and maternal-child health, mainly in low and middle-income countries (LMICs) over a 25 year period.
-Semira worked in the NHS for 9 years after which she intensified her global health research and health systems delivery, including living and working for two years in Mongolia, and 6 years in Afghanistan.
-Semira has worked extensively for WHO HQ, UN agencies, Ministries of Health and NGOs on a variety of settings and health programmes.
+Semira Manaseki-Holland trained as a public health physician in England with joint qualifications in paediatrics with research leadership focus on health systems and maternal-child health.
+Semira has focussed on research and service development in low and middle-income countries (LMICs) over a 25-year period.
+Semira worked in the NHS for 9 years after which she intensified her global health research and health systems policy and planning, including living and working for two years in Mongolia, and 6 years in Afghanistan.
+Semira has worked extensively with WHO, UN agencies, Ministries of Health and NGOs on a variety of settings and health programmes.

 Semira’s pioneering international work includes conducting the first randomized control trials in Mongolia and Afghanistan.
-As CEO for Central Asia for a large multi-national NGO (AKHS) between 2005-2009 she managed the delivery of Afghanistan’s integrated healthcare services in 3 provinces, which ranged from provincial hospitals to district/village clinics.
-At the same time she supported national health care delivery and reform systems in two remote, mountainous provinces of Tajikistan.
-Semira also managed the operations of three midwifery training colleges and academic research in Afghanistan and Tajikistan.
+As CEO for Central Asia for a large multi-national NGO (Aga Khan Health Services, AKHS) between 2005-2009 she managed the delivery of Afghanistan’s integrated primary and secondary healthcare services in 3 provinces, which ranged from provincial hospitals to district/village clinics.
+In the same role, she supported national health care delivery and reform systems in two remote, mountainous provinces of Tajikistan.
+Semira also managed the operations of three midwifery training colleges and academic research in Afghanistan and cross-border healthcare systems between Afghanistan and Tajikistan.

-At the University of Birmingham, in 2012, Semira founded the Master’s in Public Health (Global) and directed it until 2019.
-As Reader in Public Health, Semira conducts global health research in maternal child health, health systems, complex community or health systems interventions, often within a randomised controlled trial design context.
+At the University of Birmingham, in 2012, Semira founded the Master’s in Public Health International (now named MPH Global Health) and directed it until 2019.
+Semira conducts global health research in maternal child health, health systems, complex community or health systems interventions, often within a randomised controlled trial design context.
 She also has an area of research in the UK surrounding mortality case note reviews in hospitals.
 Semira is the Health Lead for Institute of Global Innovation (IGI) challenge themes “Water Challenges in a Challenging world” and “Clean Air”.
-Semira teaches students at undergraduate and postgraduate level, including supervision of a number of PhDs
+Semira teaches students at undergraduate and postgraduate level, including supervision of a number of PhDs based in the UK, Africa and India.

 Maternal Health Heroes